Ritz Center 16

 Four auditoriums were added later and the theatre was renamed the Ritz 16.

 Following Ritz founder Raymond Posel’s death in June 2005, the Ritz Theaters were sold.
 The Philadelphia theaters and the Ritz Theaters name were sold to Landmark Theatres.
 The Voorhees theatre was sold in April 2007 to National Amusements and run by their Showcase division as the Showcase at the Ritz Center.
 In December 2009, Rave Motion Picture Theatres took over operation and the theater was renamed the RC Ritz Center 16.
-In November, 2012, Cinemark announced its acquisition of Rave theatres.
+In November, 2012, as Rave Motion Picture Theatres were selling all its theatres to other chains, Cinemark announced its acquisition of this theatre and the former Bridge in Philadelphia that National Amusements and then Rave Motion Picture Theatres had as their local theatres, but due to federal antitrust concerns, were not allowed to keep this theatre.
+On August 16, 2013, Carmike Cinemas took over this theatre.
 In the Philadelphia region, the name ‘Ritz’ has been the gold standard for upscale movie exhibition since the first Ritz opened in 1976 in Philadelphia and this theatres continues to have a fine reputation as a topnotch cinema.

 Just login to your account and subscribe to this theater